istio/istio.io/content/docs/setup/kubernetes/additional-setup/cni/index.md

 ### Logging

-The Istio CNI plugin is run by the container runtime process space.
-Therefore, the log entries are logged by the the `kubelet` process.
+The Istio CNI plugin runs in the container runtime process space.
+Due to this, the `kubelet` process writes the plugin's log entries into its log.

 ### Compatibility with application init containers

-The Istio CNI plugin may cause networking problems for any application `initContainers`, since the plugin sets up traffic redirection for the pod prior to any init container starting, and Istio's sidecar proxy is not started up until all init containers have successfully completed, potentially resulting in traffic loss during the execution of the init containers.
+The Istio CNI plugin may cause networking connectivity problems for any application `initContainers`.
+When using Istio CNI, `kubelet` starts an injected pod with the following steps:
+1. The Istio CNI plugin sets up traffic redirection to the Istio sidecar proxy within the pod.
+1. All init containers execute and successfully complete.
+1. The Istio sidecar proxy is started in the pod along with the pod's other containers.

+Init containers execute before the sidecar proxy is started, which may result in traffic loss during their execution.
-This traffic loss can be avoided by setting the `traffic.sidecar.istio.io/excludeOutboundIPRanges` annotation to disable redirecting traffic to any CIDRs the init containers communicate with, and/or the `traffic.sidecar.istio.io/excludeOutboundPorts` annotation to disable redirecting traffic to the specific outbound ports the init containers use.
+This traffic loss can be avoided by:
+- setting the `traffic.sidecar.istio.io/excludeOutboundIPRanges` annotation to disable redirecting traffic to any CIDRs the init containers communicate with,
+- and/or setting the `traffic.sidecar.istio.io/excludeOutboundPorts` annotation to disable redirecting traffic to the specific outbound ports the init containers use.

 ### Compatibility with other CNI plugins